pnudapp/.github/profile/README.md

 The goal of this project is to create community-driven, free (libre) and open source versions of Bunq's apps, so that everyone can use, inspect and contribute to the source code.

-## Disclaimer

-This project is not affiliated with Bunq in any way.
-It is a community-driven project.
-Ricardo is also not affiliated with Bunq in any way, he just loves the product and wants to help make it even better.

 <!-- ## Contributing -->

 <!-- Please read [CONTRIBUTING.md][gh:pnud/contributing] for details on our code of conduct, and the process for submitting pull requests. -->